E-Kritheesh/Moodify-Learning/README.md

 ### 4th April - 10th April: Google ML Crash Course & Assignment-2
+The LM-3 report folder contains the short description of the concepts learnt in the course.
+The assignment 2 folder contains the solution to data exploration and regression problems.

 ### 11th April - 18th May (extended period due to midsems): OpenCV and Deep Learning & Assignment-3
+Learnt about neural networks, convolutional NNs and some of the widely used loss functions.
+The assignment-3 folder contains a feed forward neural network from scratch and a digit recogniser model.

 ### 19th May - 11th June: Android Studio tutorial + UI Design of the Android app (for front end app dev)